 You can prolong that time by feeding your pet AAFCO-approved meals, more precisely recipes that include 5.5% to 8.5% fat, 18% to 22% crude protein, and enough calcium, phosphorus, vitamin A, and vitamin D.

 The breed has a medium-length coat, so its shedding is average.
 These dogs shed a lot in spring, but you can expect to deal with that all year round.
 It’s best to brush them once a week to keep their coats luxurious and soft.
 Australian Shepherds don’t need frequent bathing, as long as you maintain their coats untangled.

-The Pure Wild Alaskan Salmon Oil is the perfect liquid food supplement for an Aussie dog.
+The Pure Wild Alaskan Salmon Oil on Amazon is the perfect liquid food supplement for an Aussie dog.
 It supports regular skin moisture and promotes a shiny coat, all thanks to the omega-3 fatty acids.
 The recipe is formulated in the US, and it’s entirely free from artificial flavors, preservatives, or synthetic colors.